MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/engextcpp/nf-engextcpp-extextension-getrawargstr.md

 ## -parameters

 ## -returns

 <b>GetRawArgStr</b> returns a string that represents the arguments passed to the extension command.
 In particular, if the extension command was called from a command line, this string contains the portion of the command line that follows the extension command.
 The return value can be <b>NULL</b> or empty.

-<b>GetRawArgStr</b> returns a string that represents the arguments passed to the extension command.
-In particular, if the extension command was called from a command line, this string contains the portion of the command line that follows the extension command.
-The return value can be <b>NULL</b> or empty.

-<b>GetRawArgStr</b> returns a string that represents the arguments passed to the extension command.
-In particular, if the extension command was called from a command line, this string contains the portion of the command line that follows the extension command.
-The return value can be <b>NULL</b> or empty.

 ## -remarks

 For an overview of argument parsing in the EngExtCpp extensions framework, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff553340">Parsing Extension Arguments</a>.

 The string returned by this method is only meaningful during the execution of the current extension command.

-This method should only be called during the execution of an extension command provided by this class.</p>
+This method should only be called during the execution of an extension command provided by this class.